sjtower/Lunky-World/Ideas.md

 - blast items across gap with TNT
 - ropes that burn when you touch them
 - Thorny Jail
+- COllect gold while ghost chases you level (Twiggle Level)
+- Spend all your monry (shops - have to do math) w/ ghost

+DONE

 - Flying Fish

 # Obstacles